 Subregional Library for the Blind & Physically Handicapped

 This is a State and Federally funded service for eligible Muskegon County and Ottawa County residents to receive free reading materials.
 It is part of the Library of Congress, National Library Service for the Blind and Physically Handicapped (NLS) www.loc.gov/nls.
-Muskegon is a subregional library of the Michigan Commission for the Blind, Braille and Talking Book Library www.michigan.gov/btbl.
+Muskegon is a subregional library of the Bureau of Services for Blind Persons, Braille and Talking Book Library www.michigan.gov/btbl.

 Want more information on this service?
 Watch these informational videos by clicking on these links.